GoldenRose01/Thesis/README.md

 # Instruction for running the experiments
 Clone this repo,then follow the instructions below.

 ## Requirements
-Verify if the :venv is present if not the libraries needed will be displayed on a .dat folder.
+Verify if the .venv is present if not the libraries needed will be displayed on a .dat folder.
+Create a .env file in the root folder and add the <code>C:</code> path to <code>Graphviz\bin</code>

 Secondly add the input logs in the folder <code>media/input</code>.
 The logs used in this experiments are available [here](https://drive.google.com/file/d/1DDP7OKQhD8cno2tbSpLlIPZ-Mh5y-XUC/view).
 The <code>option.dat</code> file contains the configuration parameters for the experiments and the <code>Encoding.dat</code> let you choose the encoding type.
 To run the experiment type:
 ```
 $ python main.py
 ```
-The result are available in the folder <code>media/output</code>.
+The result will be available in the folder <code>media/output</code>.

 ## Frontend Block
 The frontend block is available in the folder <code>frontend</code>.It let you have a more User-friendly interface for running the experiment.
 Please note that not all the option of the frontend are 100% functioning(Declarative button and presetting of it are present but not implemented).
 ```
 $ cd Fontend
 $ python Gui_runner.py
 ```

 # Project based on work of Luca Boschiero
 The repository of his work can be found there [here](https://github.com/lucaboschiero/tesi)